quat1024/BotaniaTweaks/README.md

 * auto-place corporea sparks (from your hotbar) when you place funnels, crystal cubes, and such
   * also: automatically place floral powder on the spark
 * sheep can eat the custom Botania grass blocks, as well as the vanilla grass, to regrow wool
-* the Spork - crafting ingredient to get in to corporea much, much earlier
-  * also comes in rainbow shitpost size
 * crafty crate "advanced mode"
   * now uses mana? more mana for recipes with more items. configurable amount, too.
   * also a "hard mode" in case that's not enough: very strict mana input requirements, very challenging to automate